pytorch/pytorch.github.io/_get_started/installation/mac.md

 #### Anaconda

 To install Anaconda, you can [download graphical installer](https://www.anaconda.com/download/#macos) or use the command-line installer.
-If you use the command-line installer, you can right-click on the installer link, select `Copy Link Address`, and then use the following commands:
+If you use the command-line installer, you can right-click on the installer link, select `Copy Link Address`, or use the following commands on Intel Mac:

 ```bash
 # The version of Anaconda may be different depending on when you are installing`